Michael Johnson (murderer, born 1977): Aftermath and death

 After the verdict, Johnson was on death row at the Ellis 1 Unit located in Huntsville, Texas, for almost 10 years.
 He received several stays of execution and lodged numerous appeals.
 One of these appeals was a confession supposedly signed by Vest after the two were arrested.

 Johnson's attorney appealed to the Supreme Court, arguing that Vest's confession had been improperly suppressed by the prosecutors.
 Police later explained that the two men had both been indicted as if they were the shooters; Vest's signature was to affirm that the indictment was correct and was not in any way a confession.

 The court's verdict was affirmed by the Texas Court of Criminal Appeals in 1997 and a judicial review appeal to the Supreme Court was denied in 1998.
 An application for a writ of habeas corpus was denied in 2000.
 Three other appeals and attempts at judicial review were lodged but all failed.

-Johnson's execution date was set for 6pm October 19, 2006.
+Johnson's execution date was set for 6 pm on October 19, 2006.
 Johnson was put on suicide watch 36 hours before the execution, and he was checked every 15 minutes.
 Johnson refused a last meal.

-At 2:45am October 19, 2006, Johnson was found, unresponsive, in a pool of blood in his cell in the Texas Department of Criminal Justice Polunsky Unit.
+At 2:45 am on October 19, 2006, Johnson was found, unresponsive, in a pool of blood in his cell in the Texas Department of Criminal Justice Polunsky Unit.
 He had sliced open his right jugular vein and an artery inside his right elbow with a razor blade attached to a Popsicle stick, tied on with dental floss.
 He had written on his cell wall in his own blood "I didn't do it".
 He was pronounced dead at 3:40 A.M. at a nearby hospital.

 Prison system spokeswoman Michelle Lyons said that 15 minutes before Johnson was discovered, he was talking to the staff and awaiting breakfast, and gave no indication he was contemplating suicide.

 His lawyer, Greg White, said he had seen no indication that Johnson was despondent, saying that had "never seen him not in good spirits.
-I'm not trained in those things, but just from a common person's standpoint, we just never had conversation that he was near the end and `I'm doomed' and any of that kind of stuff."
+I'm not trained in those things, but just from a common person's standpoint, we just never had conversation that he was near the end and 'I'm doomed' and any of that kind of stuff."